 - A tax-free cash sum equal to four times your gross earnings in the 12 months prior to your death.
-This benefit is underwritten by a separate insurance policy held by the Trustee.
-Cover is held subject to the terms and conditions of the insurance in force at the date of death. - A pension to your Spouse equal to one-half of the pension you would have received had you retired at the date of your death.
+This benefit is underwritten by a separate insurance policy held by the Trustee under a separate arrangement.
+Cover is held subject to the terms and conditions of the insurance in force at the date of death. - An eligible Spouse's pension equal to one-half of the pension you would have received had you retired on the date of your death.
+This will be based on enhanced Pensionable Service, in the same way as it is under the BT Pension Scheme.
+If you are a Section C member the pension will be subject to a reduction if your Spouse is more than 10 years younger than you. - A pension to an eligible child.
+(The amount will depend on your specific circumstances e.g. the number of eligible children, whether an eligible Spouse's pension is payable.)